yugr/sortcheck/README.md

  $ LD_PRELOAD=libsortcheck.so myapp ...
 ```

+(you'll probably want to combine this with some kind of regression
+or random/fuzz testing to achieve good coverage).

 You can customize behavior through SORTCHECK\_OPTIONS environment
 variable - a comma-separated list of option assignments e.g.